robdyke/NHS-Apps-Library/docs/README.md

 # NHS-Apps-Library

-This project reviews apps published in the NHS Apps Library or promoted as providing an NHS service against the NHS Digital assessment criteria.
+This project reviews the privacy and security features of apps in the NHS Apps Library.

 ## Assessment